 Use your footwear like you will on your hike.
 If the itinerary includes two or more days of hiking in a row, then hike in your boots or shoes for two days in a row.
 That second day can be very telling!
 Don’t be shy about exchanging footwear that’s not working well for you.

 Similarly, use the pack you plan to take on the trip several times before you leave.
 If it rubs the wrong way or is uncomfortable, go to your local outdoor store to get it fitted or find a new one.

-If you’ve had a shoulder, elbow or wrist injury, you may want to try poles that have shock absorption.
+When shopping for trekking poles, the 3 features to consider are adjustability, the hand grip and the pole material.
+If you’ve had a shoulder, elbow or wrist injury, you may want to try poles that have shock absorption built into them.